-Normally these are the shows that have that after school special vibe to them that I can't stand.
-It's as if they are not only parodying the host's catalog of work but they also mirroring the tone.
+Usually, these are the shows that have that after-school-special vibe to them that I can't stand.
+It's as if they are not only parodying the host's catalog of work but they also mirror the tone.
 That wasn't the case with Kirk though.
 Nope, this episode started out right away with a hilarious opening sketch where he makes fun of himself in a Dorf On Golf Esque routine.

 He then went on to hit the stage with high energy and kept it up throughout the entire episode.
 Not only was his acting on point and the overall episode was solid.
-I'm also noticing that week after week they are getting way better at writing the long sketch.
-This episode has a dentist sketch that seems to go on forever but unlike past seasons, I never felt bored due to filler.
+I'm also noticing that week after week they are getting way better at writing the longer sketches of the night.
+This episode has a dentist sketch that seems to go on forever, but unlike past seasons, I never felt bored due to filler.

 The Wicker Breakdown:

 The show starts with Gilda and her aunt outside of Kirk Douglas's dressing room.
 She's going to bring her aunt in to get a quick autograph from one of her favorite stars.
 The door opens, and we find a Kirk out of make-up, where he has no cleft in his chin and is only about four feet tall using the technique the Dorf On Golf did.
 The aunt is shocked as the make-up crew enters with mannequin legs and heavy machinery to fix up his face.
 As Gilda explains the magic of Hollywood, she sneaks in the adage, "Live from New York..."